Remote product photography: best tips, benefits & CGI guide

 What is remote product photography?

-Remote product photography is when the photoshoot happens without you being physically present.
-You send the product to the photographer or use CGI, and everything else is handled virtually.
+Remote product photography is when a photoshoot is planned and executed without you being physically present.
+You either ship your product to a photographer or use CGI product photography to create visuals digitally.

-Is remote product photography cheaper than traditional shoots?
+Is CGI product photography better than traditional product photography?

 Avatar for Martin Pitonak